ZoneMinder/zoneminder/docs/faq.rst

 Optional slow delete:  limit the number of results to a number, say ``10`` in the filter.
 If you have a large backlog of events that would be deleted, this can hard spike the CPU usage for a long time.
 Limiting the number of results to only the first three each time the filter is run spreads out the delete processes over time, dramatically lessening the CPU load.

+.. warning:: We no longer recommend use enable ``OPT_FAST_DELETE`` or ``RUN_AUDIT`` anymore, unless you are using an old or low powered system to run Zoneminder.
+Please consider the remaining tips in this answer to be 'generally deprecated, use only if you must'.

 There are two methods for ZM to remove files when they are deleted that can be found in Options under the System tab ZM_OPT_FAST_DELETE and ZM_RUN_AUDIT.